XPMUser/XPMUser.github.io/README.md

  - My Ultimate Edition in 1.46.2 Mode | Goodbye Robolymics...

    It got reupdated again.
-New Update Coming Soon: Parts of Clockwork Town covered some of the things that couldn't be installed.
+New Update: Parts of Clockwork Town covered some of the things that couldn't be installed.
 The Rebalanced Battles mod's a no-go for here as well.
+I'm still working on Sign in with Google, Clockwork Town, etc. You can still get Fishbol from other versions with the same save from here.

 - Prodigy House Simulator (oldprodigyde/undefined/) | Your character is at home.

   You get this version from the map on one of my Definitive Editions and one of my Ultimate Editions.
-The saves from March/April 2015 can't go home.
+The saves from March/Early June 2015 can't go home.

-- The Current Version | Actual Multiplayer Mode!
+- The Current Version | The Actual Multiplayer Mode!

   https://play.prodigygame.com/ Time Travel to the past to get the Real Multiplayer Mode for the earlier versions!